The concept of Signal Behavioral Health Network was created by the three original founding members: Addiction

 Board consisted of the three founding members as well as Arapahoe/Douglas Mental Health Network (ADMHN)

 and Denver Health.
 Several years later, the decision was made to add a sixth member, North Range Behavioral

 Health.
 Signal is a 501(c)(3) charitable organization.

 How Signal Works

 - The Office of Behavioral Health and the counties contract with Signal for treatment services.

 - Judicial Districts fund Signal directly.

 - Signal subcontracts with providers for delivery of substance abuse treatment services.

 - Providers submit admission, DACODS, and service information into the Signal Beacon system.

-Signal aggregates this data and uses it to report to the Division of Behavioral Health.
+Signal aggregates this data and uses it to report to the Office of Behavioral Health.